-Stockholder Proposals for 2020 Annual Meeting
+Stockholder Proposals for 2021 Annual Meeting

-The submission deadline for stockholder proposals to be included in our proxy materials for the 2020 annual meeting of stockholders pursuant to Rule 14a-8 of the Exchange Act is December 16, 2019 except as may otherwise be provided in Rule 14a-8.
-All such proposals must be in writing and received by our Corporate Secretary at Pulse Biosciences, Inc., 3957 Point Eden Way, Hayward, CA 94545 by close of business on the required deadline in order to be considered for inclusion in our proxy materials for the 2020 annual meeting of stockholders.
+The submission deadline for stockholder proposals to be included in our proxy materials for the 2021 annual meeting of stockholders pursuant to Rule 14a-8 of the Exchange Act is December 17, 2020 except as may otherwise be provided in Rule 14a-8.
+All such proposals must be in writing and received by our Corporate Secretary at Pulse Biosciences, Inc., 3957 Point Eden Way, Hayward, CA 94545 by close of business on the required deadline in order to be considered for inclusion in our proxy materials for the 2021 annual meeting of stockholders.
 Submission of a proposal before the deadline does not guarantee its inclusion in our proxy materials.

-Advance Notice Procedure for 2020 Annual Meeting
+Advance Notice Procedure for 2021 Annual Meeting

 Under our Bylaws, director nominations and other business may be brought at an annual meeting of stockholders in accordance with the requirements of our Bylaws as in effect from time to time.
-For the 2020 annual meeting of stockholders, a stockholder notice must be received by our Corporate Secretary at Pulse Biosciences, Inc., 3957 Point Eden Way, Hayward, CA 94545, not later than the close of business on the 90th day nor earlier than the close of business on the 120th day before the one-year anniversary of the date of the previous year's annual meeting.
-However, if the 2020 annual meeting of stockholders is advanced by more than 25 days prior to or delayed by more than 25 days after the one-year anniversary of the 2019 Annual Meeting of Stockholders, then, for notice by the stockholder to be timely, it must be received by our Corporate Secretary not earlier than the close of business on the 120th day prior to the 2020 annual meeting of stockholders and not later than the close of business on the later of (i) the 90th day prior to the 2020 annual meeting of stockholders, or (ii) the 10th day following the day on which public announcement of the date of such annual meeting is first made.
+For the 2021 annual meeting of stockholders, a stockholder notice must be received by our Corporate Secretary at Pulse Biosciences, Inc., 3957 Point Eden Way, Hayward, CA 94545, not later than the close of business on the 45th day nor earlier than the close of business on the 75th day before the one-year anniversary of the date on which we first mailed proxy materials or a notice of availability of proxy materials (whichever is earlier) for the previous year's annual meeting.
+However, if the 2021 annual meeting of stockholders is advanced by more than 30 days prior to, or delayed by more than 60 days after, the one-year anniversary of the 2020 Annual Meeting of Stockholders, then, for notice by the stockholder to be timely, it must be received by our Corporate Secretary not earlier than the close of business on the 120th day prior to the 2021 annual meeting of stockholders and not later than the close of business on the later of (i) the 90th day prior to the 2021 annual meeting of stockholders, or (ii) the 10th day following the day on which public announcement of the date of such annual meeting is first made.
 Please refer to the full text of our Bylaw provisions for additional information and requirements.
-A copy of our Bylaws may be obtained by writing to our Corporate Secretary at the address listed above.
+A copy of our current Bylaws has been filed with the Company's Annual Report on Form 10-K for the year ended December 31, 2019 and may be obtained by writing to our Corporate Secretary at the address listed in our proxy materials.